Tech Tip #151 Deutz Model 1011 & 2011 Thermostats: “Spring Ahead, Fall Back”

 Share

-This Tech Tip, one in a series we publish for the marine and industrial diesel engine community, focuses on Deutz Model 1011 and 2011 thermostats.
-It follows earlier Dr. Diesel™ Tech Tips on these popular 1011, 1011F and 2011 Deutz engines.
+This Tech Tip, one in a series we publish for the industrial diesel engine community, focuses on Deutz Model 1011 and 2011 thermostats.
+It follows earlier Foley Engines Tech Tips on these popular 1011, 1011F and 2011 Deutz engines.
 See for example

-Deutz Industrial EngineWe’ve noticed a problem though with Deutz 1011 and 2011 thermostats.
-They are installed horizontally and can easily be installed backwards.
-This then leads to no oil pressure with disastrous and expensive results.
+Deutz Industrial EngineWe’ve noticed a common issue with with Deutz 1011 and 2011 thermostats.
+They are installed horizontally and can easily be installed backwards which can result in no oil pressure and the disastrous and expensive results of running an engine without sufficient oil.

 Deutz Part Number: 4179928